andlo/mycroft-skills-list-gitbook/skills/air-quality-skill.kalyaninagaraj.md

 ---
 description: Mycroft reports real-time pollutant levels in your city
 ---
+# Air Quality
+### _air-quality-skill.kalyaninagaraj_
+## About:
 Get real-time air quality data for more than 1000 cities from the [World Air Quality Index](https://aqicn.org/) (WAQI) project.